bparanj/crystal/programming/iac/docs/basics/flipped-interaction.md

    ansible-playbook -i inventory.ini /path/to/master/playbook.yml
    ```

-   Replace `/path/to/master/playbook.yml` with the actual path to your master playbook on your local machine or Ansible control node.
+   Replace `/path/to/master/playbook.yml` with the  path to your master playbook on your local machine or Ansible control node.

 5. Monitor the output of the Ansible playbook execution to ensure that the master playbook and its included playbooks run successfully on the EC2 instance.